6 Danish men’s hockey players test positive at Olympics

 The tournament begins in a week.
 Denmark plays its first game Feb.
 9 against the Czech Republic.

-Denmark qualified for men’s and women’s hockey at the Olympics for the first time.
+Denmark qualified in men’s and women’s hockey at the Olympics for the first time.

 “I think with every team right now, all you can do is cross your fingers and hope that we’re going to get through this tournament without too many positive cases,” Nielsen said.